ibm-cloud-docs/databases-for-redis/reference-architecture.md

 ### Storage

-All storage for {{site.data.keyword.databases-for-redis}} is provided on {{site.data.keyword.cloud_notm}} Block Storage.
+All backup storage for {{site.data.keyword.databases-for-redis}} is provided on {{site.data.keyword.cloud_notm}} Object Storage.

 ### Full-disk Encryption

 All {{site.data.keyword.databases-for-redis}} services all have encryption at rest.
-Your data resides on servers that have volume-level encryption enabled.
+Your backups reside on servers that have volume-level encryption enabled.

 ## Portals